bioinfomaticsCSU/GapReduce/README.md

 			The output name of the draft sequences of the genome;
 		<gap_file>:
 			The output name of the real sequence of gap regions in the draft sequences;

-3) Evaluating the performance of gap filling tools This module is a stand-alone module of GapReduce, which is avaiable after installing GapReduce.
+3) Evaluating the performance of gap filling tools

+	This module is a stand-alone module of GapReduce, which is avaiable after installing GapReduce.
 	Run command line:
 		perl evaluate_gap.pl draft_sequences.fasta gap_file.fasta draft_sequences_filled.fasta
 		<draft_sequences.fasta>:
 			The original draft sequences of a genome before gap filling;
 		<gap_file.fasta>:
 			The real sequences of gaps in the reference genome;
 		<draft_sequences_filled.fasta>:
 			The gap filling result by a gap filling tool;

-	The output of evaluation module is file named "fscore.fa".
+	The evaluation results is stored in a file named "fscore.fa".
 	In this file, it includes gap_count, gap_length, match_count, mismatch_count precision, recall, and fscore.
 		gap_count is the count of gaps in the draft sequences of genomes;
 		gap_length is the length of all gaps;
 		match_count is the count of positions in gaps filled correctly;